 Tutorial

-A "how-to" paper on an important practical or research issue.
-Submission of slides or audio/video files as supplementary files is strongly recommended.
+A Tutorial is a "how-to" paper on an important practical or research issue.
+Tutorial requirements include:

-The abstract should be unstructured (narrative), although if evaluative data are presented, the abstract should be structured with the following headers: Background - Objectives - Methods - Results - Conclusions
+- Abstract: Unstructured (maximum 450 words), however, if evaluative data are presented, the abstract should be structured with the following headers: Background - Objectives - Methods - Results - Conclusions

 See previously published examples of tutorials here.